EvanLosh/CommEd/README.md

 # CommEd
-Write your own math problems and solutions with MathJax and vector graphics, share them with the world, and learn from other users.
+Write your own math problems and solutions with MathJax, share them with the world, and learn from other users.

 1. A SCREENSHOT of your wireframe